Axway-API-Management-Plus/mqtt-trigger/README.md

 }
 ```

-## Todo
-- Add TLS for the trigger
-- Add TLS for the MQTT trigger
-- Add a web based configuration file, with configurable refresh (30s)
-- Add auto refresh of configuration (inotify?)

 ## Limitations
 - One Node only !!!! : No distribution across nodes
 - ClientID MUST be unique !
+- No TLS support for the trigger

 ## Changelog
+- 0.0.3
+  - add TOPIC header to the HTTP Post request
+  - fix dynamic reload of config
 - 0.0.2
   - configuration file support with default
   - disabled etcd support